Articles · Salvation History · Genesis 3 · Revelation 12 · Isaiah 14

 The third command is the one that broke him.
 Agreda renders it almost word for word: that they were to "admit as a superior conjointly with Him, a Woman, in whose womb the Only-begotten of the Father was to assume flesh, and that this Woman was to be the Queen and Mistress of all creatures."
 Not only a God of flesh — but a human mother of that God, a daughter of the very race that the angels by nature surpassed, set above them as their Queen.

-Agreda records Lucifer's answer in words that, once read, are difficult to forget.
+Agreda records what she was shown as Lucifer's response in words that, once read, are difficult to forget.
 He called the command unjust, an injury to his greatness, and then he made his oath: "This human nature which Thou, Lord, lookest upon with so much love and which Thou favorest so highly, I will persecute and destroy.
 And this Woman, Mother of the Word, I will hurl from the position in which Thou hast proposed to place her."

 That sentence is the seed of all subsequent history.